 A paperless version of the bill of lading.

 In the fall of 2013, the Federal Motor Carrier Safety Administration (FMCSA) issued rules over freight brokers’ operations and how they fill out the bill of lading.
 Under these guidelines, FMCSA requires brokers to post a $75,000 surety bond that guarantees payment to motor carriers if the broker fails to make payment.

 The rule also eliminates “double-brokering.”
 Double-brokering is when a driver takes ownership of freight from another driver or broker.
 Truckers cannot broker freight without a brokerage license, and the freight brokerage must be a completely separate entity from the carrier.

 When a driver gets to the destination to pick-up freight, the freight broker must ensure that the driver is with the same trucking company as arranged on the BOL.
 A broker can never appear on the BOL as the carrier.
 If there is a discrepancy, the shipper or broker must create a new BOL and identify the driver and carrier.

-- Loss of the right to limit liability.
+- Shipper loses the right to limit liability

 - Loss of the right to indemnity from the charterer.

-The information within the BOL must be clearly written or typed in the space provided.
 Given the importance of this shipping document, the information must be filled out accurately every time.
 Use the same bill of lading form consistently, then you will become familiar with the information you need.
 It’s helpful to refer to a transportation management system (TMS).
 Eliminate risks by quickly and easily filling out your BOL online.
-Using a TMS, you are required to fill in all fields which decreases the chance of error.
-And of course, always double check the information before sending the BOL.
+Using a TMS, you need to fill in all fields which decreases the chance of error.
+And of course, always double-check the information before sending the BOL.